some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

 The Message ID and Length are used to construct the needed internal PDUs but does not look at other fields.
-Therefore, one has to encode the CAN ID (11 or 29 bits) or the FlexRay ID (6+6+11 bits) into the Message ID field.
-The ID shall be aligned to the least significant bit of the Message ID and the unused bits shall be set to 0.
+Therefore, the CAN ID (11 or 29 bits) and/or the FlexRay ID (6+6+11 bits) have to be encoded into the Message ID field.
+The CAN ID shall be aligned to the least significant bit of the Message ID.
 An 11 bit CAN identifier would be therefore transported in the bit position 21 to 31.
+Refer also to :need:`feat_req_someip_620`

 .. feat_req:: 🎯
     :id: feat_req_someip_505